prjctimg/prjctimg/README.md

 ### Currently working on

-- [huetiful-js](https://github.com/prjctimg/huetiful) • JavaScript utility library for simple 🧮, fast ⏱️ and accessible ♿ color manipulation.
+- [huetiful-js](https://github.com/prjctimg/huetiful) • TypeScript utility library for simple 🧮, fast ⏱️ and accessible ♿ color manipulation.
 - A personalized bot for automating my GitHub interactions (repo will be public soon)

 #### Interests 🧠 include:

-- Bots 🤖
+- Networking 🛜
 - Algorithmic art 🎨
 - Technical writing 🖋️
-- Shell scripting 📜
+- Embedded software development 📜

 And a lot of other things I didn't care to mention....